beeva-joseluisalcazar/beeva-best-practices-ci/devops/continuous_integration/README.md

 # Continuous Integration

-Continuous integration (CI) is the practice of merging all developer working copies to a shared mainline several times a day.
+Continuous integration (CI) is the practice of continuously integrating (and testing) new code with your existing source code, merging all developer working copies to a shared mainline several times a day.

-It aims to avoid integration problems and deliver the software often, but with the security it will work, so it's based in automation and er todo automatizado al máximo.
+It aims to avoid integration problems and deliver the software often, but with the security it will work, so it's based in "maximum automation".
-Test, support, development and operations work together as one delivery team to automate and streamline the build, test and release process.

 ![alt text](https://github.com/beeva/beeva-best-practices/blob/master/static/horizontal-beeva-logo.png "BEEVA")